vtexdocs/help-center-content/docs/tutorials/en/how-do-i-change-the-names-of-the-payment-methods-at-the-checkout.md

 ---
-title: Changing the names of payment methods at the checkout
+title: 'Changing the names of payment methods at the checkout'
 id: frequentlyAskedQuestions_428
 status: DRAFT
 createdAt: 2019-01-24T20:45:53.538Z